Woman’s Day Magazine

 Now Australian doctors are introducing the miracle treatment – rapid detoxification – here in the hope that it will end the suffering of thousands of heroin addicts.

-After years of injections, Endriss was hospitalised two months ago after his mother, Mercedes, 30, could no longer find viable veins in which to inject the prescribed six-hourly shots of morphine.
+After years of injections, Endriss was hospitalized two months ago after his mother, Mercedes, 30, could no longer find viable veins in which to inject the prescribed six-hourly shots of morphine.

 “We slowly attempted to wean him off the morphine, but he had been given so much initially that his addiction was just overwhelming and beyond us to reverse.